 The South of France was beckoning and the Festival de Jazz A L’hospitalet, Narbonne was crying out for some International input.
 It’s host, Gerard Bertrand, who prides himself on being forward thinking wanted to expand his festival and worked with Yellow Go-Rilla in attracting the likes of Tito Jackson with his Bowler Band, Funk Brother Jack Ashford and Billy Paul over consecutive years.
 This was Billy Paul’s last live performance in France, where he has a huge following and he didn’t let us down.
 Around that time, The Jacksons were trying to re-establish themselves, they had been working in Las Vegas when Tito asked if we’d like to represent The Jacksons in South of France.
 In 2014 we put together a Jackson Weekend, starting in Monte Carlo and ending in Hyeres.

-More recently we have been working with Doug Carn’s West Coast Organ Band and Lisa Simone.
+More recently we have been working with Doug Carn’s West Coast Organ Band.